 The payments required under the Financing Agreement are significant.
-Failure to generate sufficient revenue to make such payments if and as they become due, or failure to otherwise finance such payments would have a material adverse effect on our business.
-In addition, if we are unable to comply with our obligations under the Financing Agreement and/or one of the termination events described above occurs, Abingworth may be relieved of their obligation to provide further funding under the Financing Agreement and our payments obligations thereunder may be accelerated.
+Failure to raise sufficient capital or generate sufficient revenue to make such payments if and as they become due, or failure to otherwise finance such payments would have a material adverse effect on our business.
+In addition, if we are unable to comply with our obligations under the Financing Agreement and/or one of the termination events described above occurs our payments obligations thereunder may be accelerated.
 The acceleration of payments under the Financing Agreement would have a material impact on our business and we may not be able to make such payments at such time.